-- If you have a LinkedIn page or a personal website, include these links in your contact section as well.
+If you have a LinkedIn page or a personal website, include these links in your contact section as well.

 For an increased impact, you should try to include your online portfolio.
 It shows your creativity and dedication towards proving yourself.

-How to Include Contact Details in Resume
+How to Include Resume Contact Information?

 What you choose to display on your resume makes or breaks your entire job prospect.

 So what should you include to improve your chances?
 What are the odds?